farisjarrah/fitness-tracker/README.md

 ## Usage

-Hosted on GitHub Pages: **https://farisjarrah.github.io/fitness-tracker/** (once Pages is enabled, see below).
+Hosted on GitHub Pages: **https://farisjarrah.github.io/fitness-tracker/** .
 Or just save the folder and open `index.html` in a browser locally.

 Even on GitHub Pages **no data is transmitted anywhere** — the page is pure static files.
 You open your own data JSON from local/cloud storage of your choice; the app never sends it